denliehoo/personal-portfolio/README.md

   - Refactor layout component [ok]
   - Does display: none also remove the element?
 Cause I might be having the code executed twice for Navbar when it is in lower screen px mode; Find a way to render content only when needed [ok]
   - When entering page for the first time, there is a pause before the left side navbar appears (for >680px) [ok]
+  - Refactor components in src into a components folder[ok]
   - Revamp about page
-  - Refactor components in src into a components folder

-- Maybe change layout background to a slightly lighter shade of blue and green; currently cant really see unless screen is bright enough

 - Non-dev related:
   - Place projects and experiences in DB